Steppes Hill Farm Antiques Newsletter #90 - February 2019

 Some regiments appear much more frequently than others with perhaps the Grenadier Guard the most often encountered.
 Very occasional Foreign regiments have been seen that would have been one-off special commissions and just as rare, if not rarer, are fully hallmarked gold examples.

-25 Grams (0.80 troy ounces).
+There are occasional variations in size, with the larger examples being particularly scarce, but most conform to the approximate dimensions of 60mm x 24mm x 10mm and weigh about 25 Grams (0.80 troy ounces).
 Some have the addition of a suspension ring for attachment to a fob chain.
 They have an internal tongue shaped brass spring held in place by a metal frame or cup.
 There is a metal tension bar attached to the central hinge lug which is forced against the spring when the lid is opened and creates a satisfying "snap" when closed.

 The quality of the enamel painting is is always particularly fine with vibrant colours and extreme detail faithfully picking out the subtle differences in uniforms that distinguish one regiment from another.
 Examples in stock depicting the Seaforth Highlanders, the Gordon Highlanders and the Black Watch Regiment at first glance all look quite similar, but they wear different coloured tartan kilts and have distinguishing bearskin plumes etc.

+It is most probable that the enamelists took there inspiration from the contemporary works of the prolific English Military Artist; Richard Simkin (1851-1926).
 His defining work was a series of 'Types of the British Army' which were published as monthly supplements of the Army and Navy Gazette beginning in 1888 and ending in about 1902.
 During this period he produced 176 plates depicting every regiment of the regular British Army plus the Yeomanry and many Indian and Colonial troops.

 Made from a good gauge of silver and usually fully hallmarked on the bezel with further part marks to the interior lid, the majority are struck with the London date letter 'L' for 1886-87, although other dates up to 1903 have been recorded.
 They would have originally had gilded interiors although this is often worn or discoloured by the sulphur from spent matches.